PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 Focused coverage now has 70 green cases, including missing post-output and single-index contracts, while all three production calls remain unchanged.
 Resume by mechanically extracting the corrected owner with exact AST and owner/wrapper equality; do not create a pull request.
+That extraction is now complete in `passes/stridedslice_pad_concat_bridge_layout.py`.
+Its 1,100-line function AST is exact to checkpoint `95a5555b`, the lowerer retains a one- return wrapper, and all three production calls are unchanged.
+Twenty direct owner/wrapper families produce identical statistics and complete normalized ModelIR state.
+Resume by inventorying and characterizing the next substantive raw source-order owner, `_optimize_reshape_transpose_reshape_transpose_to_nhwc_reshape_chains` (218 lines), before semantic or ownership changes.
+Do not create a pull request.